Anderson v. City of Hermosa Beach

-Background of the Case
+Background

-The Legal History of Tattooing in the United States
+Legal history of tattooing in the United States

 A tattoo is a visual symbol engrafted onto a person's skin with needles and ink that depicts pictures and words.
 The Supreme Court of the United States has held that pictures and other forms of symbolic speech, unless otherwise indicated, are protected by the First Amendment of the United States Constitution.
 Pictures, such as paintings and photographs are considered pure expression regardless of the media by which the forms of expression are conveyed.

 While messages being displayed on a person's skin may be protected by the First Amendment, the process of tattooing may lead to health and safety risks.
 If applied in unsanitary conditions, tattooing can result in the spread of communicable diseases such as hepatitis.
 The government has been able to regulate the activity of tattooing because the government has an interest in keeping the public safe and healthy.

 Past cases involving tattooing and the First Amendment have used the Spence Test in order to determine whether or not the process of tattooing can be considered as having an expressive component.
 The Spence Test, described in Spence v.
 Washington states that conduct can be considered to be imbued with expressive elements of communication if the conduct is intended to communicate a message and the conduct is likely to be understood as being communicative by its intended audience.
 If the conduct is considered to be communicative, free speech protection may apply.
-However, the government has a freer hand in the regulation process. ii Regulations must follow the O’Brien Test.
+However, the government has a freer hand in the regulation process. ii Regulations must follow the O'Brien Test.
 The O'Brien Test states that the government can regulate communicative conduct if it is within the government's constitutional right to do so, the regulation furthers an important governmental interest that is unrelated to the suppression of speech, and the regulation is narrowly tailored to prohibit no more speech than is essential to further that interest.